-For sufficiently smooth cracks, or pointwise sources recovery, the approach in question is in fact equivalent to the meromorphic approximation of a function with branch points, and we were able to prove ([4], [6]) that the poles of the approximants accumulate in a neighborhood of the geodesic hyperbolic arc that links the endpoints of the crack, or the sources [50].
-Moreover the asymptotic density of the poles turns out to be the equilibrium distribution on the geodesic arc of the Green potential and it charges the end points, that are thus well localized if one is able to compute sufficiently many zeros (this is where the method could fail).
-The case of more general cracks, as well as situations with three or more sources, requires the analysis of the situation where the number of branch points is finite but arbitrary.
-This are outstanding open questions for applications to inverse problems (see section 6.3), as also the problem of a general singularity, that may be two dimensional.
+As regards crack detection or source recovery, the approach in question boils down to analyzing the behavior of best meromorphic approximants of a function with branch points.
+We were able to prove ([6], [9]) that the poles of the approximants accumulate in a neighborhood of the geodesic hyperbolic arc that links the endpoints of the crack, or the sources [46].
+Moreover, the asymptotic density of the poles turns out to be the equilibrium distribution on the geodesic arc of the Green potential and this distribution puts heavy charge at the end points, that are thus well localized if one is able to compute sufficiently many zeros (this is where the method could fail).
+The case of more general cracks, as well as situations when three or more sources, require handling a finite but arbitrary number of branch points.
+These are outstanding open questions for applications to inverse problems (see section 6.2), as for the problem of a general singularity, that may be two dimensional.

-Results of this type open new perspectives in non-destructive control, in that they link issues of current interest in approximation theory (the behavior of zeroes of non-Hermitian orthogonal polynomials) to some classical inverse problems for which a dual approach is thereby proposed: to approximate the boundary conditions by true solutions of the equations, rather than the equation itself (by discretization).
+Results of this type open new perspectives in non-destructive control, in that they link issues of current interest in approximation theory (the behavior of zeroes of non-Hermitian orthogonal polynomials) to some classical inverse problems for which a dual approach is thereby proposed: to approximate the boundary conditions by true solutions of the equations, rather than approximating (by discretization) the equation itself.

-Let us point out that the problem of approximating, by a rational or meromorphic function, in the L^p sense on the boundary of a domain, the Cauchy transform of a real measure, localized inside the domain, can be viewed as an optimal discretization problem for a logarithmic potential according to a criterion involving a Sobolev norm.
-This formulation can be generalized to higher dimensions, even if the computational power of complex analysis is then no longer available, and this makes for a long-term research project with a wide range of applications.
-It is interesting to mention that the case of sources in dimension three in a spherical or ellipsoidal geometry can be attacked with the above 2-D techniques, as applied to planar sections (see section 6.3).
+We wish to point out that rational or meromorphic approximation to the Cauchy transform of measure can be viewed as discretization of the logarithmic potential of that measure.
+If approximation takes place in the L^p sense on the boundary of a domain, the discretization proceeds according to a homogeneous Sobolev p-norm.
+This formulation can be generalized to higher dimensions, even if the computational power of complex analysis is then no longer available.
+This makes for a long-term research project with a wide range of applications.
+It is interesting to mention that the case of sources in dimension three in a spherical or ellipsoidal geometry can be attacked with the above 2-D techniques, as applied to planar sections (see section 6.2).